Connect with others who understand.

 • It’s important to stay on a prescribed epilepsy treatment unless a doctor advises otherwise.

-About 3.5 million people in the United States live with epilepsy, and nearly half a million of those with the condition are children.
+About 2.9 million people in the United States live with epilepsy, and close to half a million of those with the condition are children.
 Although not all types of epilepsy are considered severe, it’s important to always take the condition seriously.
 That involves managing and treating the disease to keep seizure activity at bay and knowing what to do when a seizure occurs.

 To help better understand severe epilepsy and what to do during a seizure, MyEpilepsyTeam sat down with neurologist Dr. Shifteh Sattar.
 Dr. Sattar is the director of the Comprehensive Epilepsy Center at Rady Children’s Hospital in San Diego and a clinical professor at the University of California, San Diego School of Medicine.